 Wish to enhance their current holistic practice or develop skills for working within the caring professions

 Full professional training is in 2 parts.
-This intensive classroom-based course is Part 1.
+This 5 module classroom-based course is Part 1.
 Successful completion of this course and the Assessment means that you are classed as a Trainee Kinesiologist.
 The certificate you receive, along with membership of the Creative Kinesiology Association, allows you to work with the general public under the guidance of a mentor, and receive payment for your sessions.

 You have the following 3 years within which to complete Part 2 of the professional training.
 This includes completing 4 short courses called Core Subjects in: Body-Oriented Interpersonal Skills, Nutrition, Anatomy & Physiology, and Practice Management, give 200 clinical practice sessions, as well as receive mentoring and personal sessions.
 You will then have fulfilled the requirements to gain fully professional Creative Kinesiology Registered Practitioner (CKRP) status and be awarded a professional Way of the Tracker certificate in Creative Kinesiology.

 Personal Sessions during the course are a requirement- student sessions with me are charged at a reduced rate of £45.
 Other practitioners may charge more.
 12-14 sessions minimum requirement.
 Please note some students may need extra sessions in order to be ready for Assessment.
 This is advised on an individual basis according to your personal need.

 Acupuncture Chart £10 approx

 Personal sessions are a requirement of this course, including one special series of 6 sessions taken weekly or fortnightly shortly after the training.
 You will also need to complete 40 case studies, a creative project, a book review, a questionnaire and do background reading and home research around the subject.

-In order to gain the certificate in Creative Kinesiology, you will need to do a practical assessment.
-There is the opportunity to take an preliminary Assessment at the end of this course for those living in other countries .
-Please talk to me about this.
-Those closer to home can arrange their Assessment at a later date once the course is finished, and within 12 months of completion.
+In order to gain the certificate as a Trainee Kinesiologist, you will need to do a practical assessment which is a separate weekend and is paid for separately.
 This Assessment is viewed within the School of Creative Kinesiology as a rite of passage, marking the important stage of beginning to work with the general public, rather than a test or exam.